-- "Overview of the Export Process" on page 5-1 - "Understanding Deployment Property Classifications" on page 5-3 - "Steps for Exporting an Application's Deployment Configuration" on page 5-4 - "Staging Application Files for Export" on page 5-4 - "Generating a Template Deployment Plan using weblogic.PlanGenerator" on page 5-5 - "Customizing the Deployment Plan Using the Administration Console" on page 5-6 - "Manually Customizing the Deployment Plan" on page 5-7 - "Validating the Exported Deployment Configuration" on page 5-8 - "Best Practices for Exporting a Deployment Configuration" on page 5-9 distributed to deployers (for example, testing, staging, or production administrators) who then use the deployment plan as a blueprint for configuring the application for their environment.
+- Section 5.1, "Overview of the Export Process" - Section 5.2, "Understanding Deployment Property Classifications" - Section 5.3, "Steps for Exporting an Application's Deployment Configuration" - Section 5.4, "Staging Application Files for Export" - Section 5.5, "Generating a Template Deployment Plan using weblogic.PlanGenerator" - Section 5.6, "Customizing the Deployment Plan Using the Administration Console" - Section 5.7, "Manually Customizing the Deployment Plan" - Section 5.8, "Validating the Exported Deployment Configuration" - Section 5.9, "Best Practices for Exporting a Deployment Configuration"

-Overview of the Export Process
+5.1 Overview of the Export Process

 Exporting an application's deployment configuration is the process of creating a custom deployment plan for deploying the application into new WebLogic Server environments.
-When the process is complete, the application deployment files and the custom deployment plan are
+When the process is complete, the application deployment files and the custom deployment plan are distributed to deployers (for example, testing, staging, or production administrators) who then use the deployment plan as a blueprint for configuring the application for their environment.